Raveen99/youtube-backend/README.md

 -   Always use async-await and try-catch (because there are more chance of things not going your - - way) for db.
 -   Use app.use() for middlewares
 -   JWT is a bearer token.
 It's like a key.
+-   When we do req.user.\_id what we will get some will say mongoDb id but we will only get string ('662552cbbcdf90fbf97fb8ca') not mongoDb id.
+MongoDb id is like this ObjectId('662552cbbcdf90fbf97fb8ca').
+Since we use mongoose it will automatically convert this string to mongoDb id when we use find or findById.
+But when we use aggregation pipeline mongoose doesn't interfere with aggregation pipeline.
+The code written in aggregation pipeline goes directly.So here we need to make mongoose ObjectId.
+See in auth controller endpoint getWatchHistory.